modsim/FluxML/README.md

   <variables> ... </variables> [0..1]
 </simulation>
 ```
 <p align="justify">The attribute "methode" and "type" are specific to the capabilities of the simulator and are therefore not generally valid.
 Especially, for the JuFLUX simulator, the choice of the simulation method, Cumomer or EMU, may be influenced by attribute "method".
 The default value is "auto", which selects the optimal simulation method for the specified measurement model.
-Other posible choices are "cumomer" (for all NMR and MS/MS measurements) and "emu" (for MS measurements).
+Other possible choices are "cumomer" (for all NMR and MS/MS measurements) and "emu" (for MS measurements).
 The attribute "type" controls the behavior of network reduction.
 Setting type=”auto” means that the measurement group specifications are examined in orderto reduce the computational effort as much as possible.
 In this case, ideally, only the isotopomer fractions required for the simulation of the measurements are computed.
 While type=”full” enforces the simulation of the full (unreduced) network in order to determine all isotopomer fractions in the network.
 The simulation element may contain a <b>variables</b> element.
 This lists the choice of fluxes (and poolsizes, in case of INST simulation) including their initial values which represent the free parameters of the stoichiometric system.

 ```xml
 <variables>